jchristopherinc/d3-exercise/bar_chart/README.md

-Creates barcharts like

 ![alt barchart](bar_chart.png)

-creates 👆 with d3
+Barcharts like 👆 with d3